We Are Your Friends (film)

-We Are Your Friends is a 2015 drama film directed by Max Joseph (in his feature directorial debut) and with a screenplay by Joseph and Meaghan Oppenheimer, from a story by Richard Silverman.
-The film stars Zac Efron, Emily Ratajkowski and Wes Bentley, and follows a young Los Angeles DJ trying to make it in the music industry and figure out life with his friends.
+We Are Your Friends is a 2015 drama film directed by Max Joseph (in his feature directorial debut).
+The screenplay, written by Meaghan Oppenheimer and Joseph, was adapted from a story by Richard Silverman.
+The film stars Zac Efron, Emily Ratajkowski, and Wes Bentley, and follows a young Los Angeles DJ trying to make it in the music industry and figure out life with his friends.

 The film was released in the United States by Warner Bros.
 Pictures on August 28, 2015.
-Its financier, StudioCanal, distributed it internationally, including France, the United Kingdom, Germany, the Netherlands, Australia and New Zealand.
+Its financier, StudioCanal, distributed it internationally, including France, the United Kingdom, Germany, the Netherlands, Australia, and New Zealand.
 The film received mixed reviews and grossed $11 million.